patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 ### JavaScript is _Asynchronous_

-* JavaScript is _single threaded_
+- JavaScript is _single threaded_
-* Runs one function in its entirety
+- Runs one function in its entirety
-* Then run the next function
+- Then run the next function
-* This is the "Event Loop"
+- This is the "Event Loop"
-* "Callback functions" define thing that happen *later*
+- "Callback functions" define thing that happen _later_

 [Event Loop and Callbacks Demo](https://codepen.io/patrickarlt/pen/eYNGjVJ?editors=0010)

 <aside class="notes" data-markdown>
-(Pat)
+(Pat) ~2:23
 * Talk through demo, be quick, mention JS API, events
 </aside>